TheCyberArcher/EndeavourOS-Privacy/README.md

 <br />

-To simplify extension installation (similar to a manuel install) Use the software "extensions Manager"
+To simplify extension installation (similar to a manual install), use "extensions Manager"

 <br />